Michael Blier, FASLA, RLA, Hon BSA

-Michael Blier is a registered landscape architect and founding principal of the critically recognized design group Landworks Studio, located in downtown Boston, Massachusetts.
+Michael Blier is a registered landscape architect and founding principal of the critically recognized design group Landworks Studio, located in Salem, Massachusetts, with a satellite office in downtown Boston.

 Michael’s recent work is largely urban and site specific in nature.
 It seeks to exploit the inherent complexities that exist between ecologically challenged sites, environmental and cultural sustainability, material tectonics, and program.
 Exploring these complexities results in highly performative, experientially, and visually compelling solutions to a broad set of conditions that confront the re-urbanization of disturbed land.